 So how does a builder know if there are hidden quality issues lurking on their projects?
-For starters, look for these three warning signs.
+For starters, look for these three warning signs and quality management systems that will allow you to stay ahead.

 The phase under construction is behind schedule, and not ready for the scheduled work when the subcontractors arrives.
 This is a common complaint among subcontractors in the construction industry, and the first sign that the project is probably suffering from quality issues.

-If the jobsite isn’t ready as scheduled when the subcontractor arrives, several things may happen.
-The scheduled subcontractor may start work anyway, and simply find ways to “work around” the issues.
+If the jobsite isn't ready as scheduled when the subcontractor arrives, several things may happen regarding quality control.
+The scheduled subcontractor may start work even if the appropriate steps for quality management haven't been taken, and simply find ways to “work around” the issues.
 This means finding creative ways to do the job, which creates mistakes and defects.
 Or, the scheduled subcontractor will leave, forcing the Superintendent to reschedule the job and further delay construction.

 Superintendents are dealing with the same error over and over.

-A communication system is critical to eliminate recurring problems.
+A communication system that is equally as consistent as your quality management system is critical to eliminate recurring problems.
 This can be achieved in a couple of ways.
 Take photos of the incorrect installation, as well as an example of the correct installation.
 Then share these photos with the Subcontractors and use for future training.
 These right and wrong examples are “Hot Spots” that can be added to checklists and inspections.

 Subcontractors have large punch lists and multiple callbacks.